vgc/vgc/pythonwrappersguide.md

 ```
 PYBIND11_MODULE(foobar, m) {
-    # Used as default parameters
+    # Used as default arguments
     wrap_foo(m);

-    # Never used as default parameters
+    # Never used as default arguments
     wrap_bar(m);
 }
 ```